 Plaskett is the representative from the Virgin Islands and is a Democrat.
 She has served since Jan 6, 2015.
-Plaskett is next up for reelection in 2020.
+Plaskett’s current term ends on Jan 3, 2023.

 Because the Virgin Islands is a territory of the United States, and not a state, its representative in the House of Representatives is a delegate with limited voting privileges — Plaskett can currently vote in committee and in certain votes on the House floor, but not if their vote would be decisive.
 Delegates have a marginalized role in Congress and their constituents are not represented in Congress in the same manner as most citizens.